lilnouncil/lilnouncil-gov/README.md

 ### Changing Votes

-If a Lil Nouncillor has voted on a poll and wants to change their vote before it closes, they can DM [Joel Cares](https://discord.com/users/362737590430072862) to delete their old vote.
+If a **Lil Nouncillor** has voted on a poll and wants to change their vote before it closes, they can DM [Joel Cares](https://discord.com/users/362737590430072862) to delete their old vote.
 This can only be done once per poll, and they are responsible for processing their updated vote.

-### Voting Results:
+### Voting Results

 If the quorum is not met, a poll is inconclusive.

-If no option reaches the Vote Threshold, the poll is inconclusive.
+The poll is inconclusive if no option reaches the *Vote Threshold*.
-For example, if we have 100 Lil Nouncillors, a vote option such as `FOR` needs 30 or more supporting votes to succeed, even if it is the option with the highest votes.
+For example, if we have 100 **Lil Nouncillors**, a vote option such as `FOR` needs 30 or more supporting votes to succeed, even if it is the option with the highest votes.

 If a poll results in a tie, it is inconclusive.

 Inconclusive polls will be processed as `ABSTAIN` in external governance, such as **Lil Nouns DAO**.
 If a vote meets the quorum, a single vote option has the most votes, and those votes meet or pass the *Vote Threshold*, that vote option will be considered the winner in a binding **Lil Nouncil** decision.